At work I recently needed to write a jQuery plugin that uses Bootstrap styling, so

 <div id="myalert"> <button class="close" aria-hidden="true" data-target="#myalert" data-dismiss="alert" type="button">×</button> <strong>Holy guacamole!</strong> Best check yo self, you're not looking too good. </div>

-Click on the button should cause <div id="myalert">
+Click on the button should cause <div id="myalert"> to be closed.

-The second option to check is the href
+The second option to check is the href attribute.
+This can be used likewise.

 This line then checks to see if anything matches those options: